DVCone/colldash/README.md

 > See and Download my code on **[GitHub](https://github.com/DVCone/colldash)**.

 ## Credit :
-This design ISN'T my original design, also the original code ISN'T from me.
 I will credit all who's my Inspiration in this project bellow, so make sure you also check their profile later.

 + First Coded by RetroPortal Studio : [Watch Now](https://www.youtube.com/watch?v=IqFP7jY_enc).